 The ideal candidates for short-term loans of any kind will have the qualities listed below.
-The best candidates will have all five, but it’s not always necessary.
+The best candidates will have all five, but it's not always necessary.
 Small business lenders will be looking for the most trustworthy borrowers.
-If you can prove that you can pay back a loan by showing excellent credit history and a strong business plan, you will be more attractive to lenders.
-Plus, when you are an ideal candidate, your interest rates will be better.
+If you can prove that you can repay a loan by showing excellent credit history and a strong business plan, you will be more attractive to lenders.
+Plus, your interest rates will improve when you are an ideal candidate.

 For an online lender or bank to consider you a low-risk lender, they will want to know that your business is making money.
-Being able to prove how profitable your business is will set you on the right track to finding a short-term loan that’s right for you.
+Proving how profitable your business is will set you on the right track to finding a short-term loan that's right for you.

 Profitability is the measure of how well a business can generate a profit in relation to its expenses.
 If your company's expenses are high and you aren't breaking even from sales, that could pose a problem to lenders.

-Proving profitability to a bank or lender will show that your business will be able to repay debts.
+Proving profitability to a bank or lender will show that your business can repay debts.
 There are a variety of ways to show profitability.
-Whichever format you choose, the lender will be curious to see how profitable your business is, because it will show how easily you’ll be able to pay back your short-term loan.
+Whichever format you choose, the lender will be curious to see how profitable your business is because it will show how easily you'll be able to pay back your short-term loan.

 Additionally, those with more extended business experience have more financial data to show.
-Lenders can see financial patterns played out over the years, leading them to make a reasonable assumption about someone’s spending and borrowing habits.
-If you’re knowledgeable about the industry your business operates in, that’s seen as a positive sign too.
-You will be able to pay your debts back quickly because you know how to navigate the market, including what works financially for your business.
+Lenders can see financial patterns played out over the years, leading them to make a reasonable assumption about someone's spending and borrowing habits.
+If you're knowledgeable about the industry your business operates in, that's seen as a positive sign too.
+You can pay your debts back quickly because you know how to navigate the market, including what works financially for your business.

 Clean Financial History

 If there is instability in your financial records, banks and online lenders may be less willing to offer you a short-term loan.
-Having a clean financial history will make it much easier to secure a short-term loan, especially those with no minimum credit score.
-Lenders will need another way to guess what kind of borrower you will be, so they may dig into your financial history.
+Having a clean financial history will make securing a short-term loan much easier, especially for those with no minimum credit score.
+Lenders will need another way to guess what kind of borrower you will be so that they may dig into your financial history.

 Here are just a few of the documents and financial records that lenders may inquire about: